SimiaCryptus/intellij-aicoder/docs/feature_roadmap.md

 # resources\sources\kt\com\github\simiacryptus\aicoder\config\Name.kt

-Creating a feature development roadmap for the `Name` annotation within the `com.github.simiacryptus.aicoder.config` package involves outlining a series of planned enhancements and functionalities that will be added over time.
+Creating a feature development roadmap for the `Name` annotation within the `com.simiacryptus.aicoder.config` package involves outlining a series of planned enhancements and functionalities that will be added over time.
 This roadmap will guide the development process, ensuring that the annotation becomes more versatile and useful for its intended purpose.
 Here's a proposed roadmap:

 #### Phase 1: Initial Release